w3ngm0/civ-ipriot-smiley/knowledge_and_evidence.md

 > inherit the methods and attributes of the Base class to reduce repetition
 > and promote code reuse.
 This helps us use the functionality of the class without
 > duplicating code.
+> In this project, the Happy class demonstrates inheritance by extending the Smiley clss.
+> The Happy class reuses the attributes and methods of Smiley (e.g. self.pixels and show())
+> while also adding its own functionality like drawing the expression and implementing the
+> blink method from Blinkable.

 ### Compare and contrast classes